“An Overview of Scientology” banner

 “This organization was put together by myself first as the HAS and then there was a flaw in its incorporation papers (which flaw is just simply an attorney's foolishness—he didn't state accurately whether it was a profit or non-profit corporation).
 In order to get over that we organized the HASI.
 In other words changed its name to Hubbard Association of Scientologists International.”
 LRH

-(from 8th American Advanced Clinical Course Lectures: 4 Oct 54 “Introduction: Organization of Scientology”)
+(from 8th American Advanced Clinical Course lecture #1 “Introduction: Organization of Scientology”, given on 4 Oct 54)

 “Hubbard Association of Scientologists International, the company which operates all Scientology organizations over the world and Saint Hill.”
 LRH